 Each part of the course is detailed in the following sections, but below are general guidelines regarding your routine in this course.
-Note that many of our due dates are more flexible this semester.
-You will note that there are suggested due dates in the schedule as well as absolute due date in the schedule.
+Note that some of our due dates are flexible this semester.

+You will see that there are suggested due dates in the schedule (and below) as well as absolute due dates in the schedule.